jgrospe92/crimes-api/README.md

     }
 ]
 ```
-- You can also create multiple investigators
+- You can also update multiple investigators
 ```json
 [
     {